Ken Boyd (politician)

-Kenneth C. Boyd is a member of the Albemarle County, Virginia Board of Supervisors.
+Kenneth C. Boyd is an American politician.
+He is a member of the Albemarle County, Virginia Board of Supervisors.
 He ran unsuccessfully for the Republican Party nomination in Virginia's fifth congressional district to challenge incumbent Congressman Tom Perriello in the 2010 congressional elections.
 During the race, he stated that he did not anticipate running for a third term on the Board of Supervisors.
 Despite this, he won a third term following a hard fought campaign.
 He has been noted for his strong support of developers and sprawling developments on the Board.
 He represents the Rivanna Magisterial District.
 His current term ends in 2015.

 Early life

 Boyd was born in Washington, D.C. and graduated from Woodrow Wilson High School.
 Soon afterwards, he moved to Burlington, North Carolina with his family.
 In 1968, he was a volunteer for Democrat Robert W. Scott's campaign for Governor of North Carolina.

 He moved to Albemarle County in 1982 to take a job working for Jefferson National Bank.
 He left the bank to start a financial planning business in 1991.
 He completed his undergraduate degree many years later from Averett University, followed soon by an MBA.
 Boyd's political career began in 1993 when he volunteered for the gubernatorial campaign of Republican George Allen.
 In 1999, he successfully ran for the Rivanna district seat on the Albemarle County School Board.